The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: CLE percolations, BCLE, and the fuzzy Potts model

 We are now in place to introduce the fuzzy Potts model, which was extensively studied in \cite{MV95,Hag99,KW07,KSL22}.
 A vertex configuration on the graph $G=(V,E)$ is an element $\sigma \in \{R,B\}^V$, where a vertex $v \in V$ is \emph{red} if $\sigma_v=R$, and \emph{blue} otherwise.
 For $q \in [1,4]$ and $r \in (0,1)$, the fuzzy Potts model on $G$ with cluster weight $q$, coloring parameter $r$ and boundary condition $\xi$ is a probability measure on $\{R,B\}^V$ constructed as follows: \begin{enumerate}[(i)] \item Sample $\omega \in \{0,1\}^E$ from the {critical} FK percolation $\phi_{G,p_c,q}^\xi$. \item Color each connected component $C$ of the graph independently in red with probability $r$ and in blue with probability $1-r$.
-By coloring a connected component $C$ in red (resp.\ blue), we refer to assigning $\sigma_v=R$ (resp. $\sigma_v=B$) for all vertices $v \in C$. \item In this way, we get a joint distribution of both edge and vertex configuration $(\omega,\sigma) \in \{0,1\}^E \times \{R,B\}^V$.
+By coloring a connected component $C$ in red (resp.\ blue), we refer to assigning $\sigma_v=R$ (resp.\ $\sigma_v=B$) for all vertices $v \in C$. \item In this way, we get a joint distribution of both edge and vertex configuration $(\omega,\sigma) \in \{0,1\}^E \times \{R,B\}^V$.
 Its second marginal (i.e., on $\{R,B\}^V$) is called the fuzzy Potts measure, for which we denote by $\mu_{G,q,r}^\xi$. \end{enumerate} In other words, the fuzzy Potts model is obtained by `forgetting about the edges' from the colored critical FK percolation.
 We can also define the infinite-volume fuzzy Potts measure $\mu_{\mathbb{Z}^2,q,r}$ by replacing $\phi^\xi_{G,p_c,q}$ with $\phi_{\mathbb{Z}^2,q}$ in the former construction.
 In this paper, we mainly focus on the fuzzy Potts model with free boundary condition, i.e., $\xi=0$.

-The readers may notice that the above construction is a generalization of the Edwards-Sokal coupling~\cite{Edwards-Sokal} between $q$-states Potts model and FK percolation with cluster weight $q$ to $q\notin\bbZ$.
-When $q$ is an integer and $r=k/q$ for some $k \in \{1,\cdots,q-1\}$, the fuzzy Potts model can be obtained from the $q$-states Potts model by coloring the vertices with spin in $\{1,\cdots,k\}$ in red and in blue otherwise.
+The readers may notice that the above construction is a generalization of the Edwards--Sokal coupling~\cite{Edwards-Sokal} between {$q$-state} Potts model and FK percolation with cluster weight $q$ to $q\notin\bbZ$.
+When $q$ is an integer and $r=k/q$ for some $k \in \{1,\ldots,q-1\}$, the fuzzy Potts model can be obtained from the {$q$-state} Potts model by coloring the vertices with spin in $\{1,\ldots,k\}$ in red and in blue otherwise.
 However, the fuzzy Potts model itself admits a continuous parameter $r \in (0,1)$.

 For the rest of this section, we fix $q \in [1,4)$ and $r \in (0,1)$, and write $\mu$ for the fuzzy Potts measure $\mu_{\mathbb{Z}^2,q,r}$.
 Let